UPPMAX/programming_formalisms/docs/project_start/startup.md

 ## Intro to documentation

+!!! admonition "Documentation comes in different forms"

+    - What *is* documentation?
+        - **Tutorials**: learning-oriented, allows the newcomer to get started
+        - **How-to guides**: goal-oriented, shows how to solve a specific problem
+        - **Explanation**: understanding-oriented, explains a concept
+        - **Reference**: information-oriented, describes the machinery
+        - **In-code documentaion — docstrings**
+        **Not to forget**
+        - Project documentation:
+            - requirements: what is the goal of the software, risks, platforms
+            - the analysis: pseudocode and UML
+            - risk analysis

+### In-code documentation

+- Comments, function docstrings, ...
+- Advantages
+    - Good for programmers
+    - Version controlled alongside code
+    - Can be used to auto-generate documentation for functions/classes
+- Disadvantage
+    - Probably not enough for users

 ### Order your files

 - Think that **everything is worth to be part of documentation** (like GitHub directory tree)